fifi059/deep-learning-task-yolov11/README.md

 - Sends it to the Triton server for inference via the `httpclient.InferenceServerClient`.
 - Runs the same inference locally using the PyTorch model (`best.pt`).
 - Compares the predicted bounding boxes, confidence scores, and keypoints.
-- Saves visualization outputs and numerical error metrics in:
+- Saves visualization outputs as well as error metrics in:
   ```
   deployment_results/
   ```